 Sausages also vary in color but like any other ground meat product, once they start to turn a different color, it's likely time to toss it.
 Touching the sausage, said Burdett, is probably the best way to assess whether it's fresh: "If the ground sausage feels sticky or has a gummy texture, it's past its time and shouldn't be used."

 Cooked ground meat

 When you're cooking ground meat, it's important to keep internal cooking temperatures in mind.
-For ground beef or pork, the U.S. Department of Health and Human Services recommends cooking it to 160 degrees.
+For ground beef or pork, the U.S. Department of Health and Human Services recommends cooking it to an internal temperature of 160 degrees.
 For ground poultry, it's 165 degrees.

 The golden rule?
 When it doubt, throw it out!

-Trust all of your available senses, the experts said, but smell is probably the best indicator of spoilage or freshness.
+Trust all of your available senses, the experts said, but lean on smell as it is probably the best indicator of spoilage or freshness.
 Said Olivieri, “Your nose is the most powerful tool when it comes to scoping out bad meat.
 If it’s got a funk it’s probably ready to go in the trash."